Candida Martinelli's Italophile Site

 years of Italian sculpture.
 The link is not always on-line,

+but if you catch it working, it's a treat.
 I'm always amazed at the prices charged for nice, frameable prints of

 Italy.
 My economical nature, combined with frustrated artistic